 First, Augustine observed that crucifixion is not only painful, it is painful and public.
-The public nature of Christ’s death inspires me to face death heroically.
+The public nature of Christ’s death inspires us to face death heroically.

 Second, Augustine observed that since Adam brought death through a tree, it was fitting that the New Adam destroy death by hanging on a tree.